always free shipping

 This difference is important because THC creates the “high” feeling you get from marijuana, while CBD does not create that feeling.
 THC is considered “psychoactive”, CBD is not.
 This fact is critically important in understanding the source of the confusion between hemp and marijuana.
 Back in the 20s and 30s hemp got swept up in the drive to demonize and outlaw marijuana.

 The marijuana people smoked in the 60s had maybe 5% THC by weight.
 Some of today’s “wheelchair weed” strains can be as high as 35%.
-That happened due to selective breeding.
+That happened due to selective breeding which was pursued in order to create more valuable strains of marijuana.

-Industrial hemp (the variety our products use) has only trace amounts of THC.
+Industrial or legal hemp (the variety our products use) has only trace amounts of THC.
 Less than .3% by weight.
 You would have to smoke staggering amounts of hemp to get high.

 Part 3 – Where Does CBD Come From

 CBD is gotten from the hemp plant through the process of extraction.
 There are a number of methods of extraction and each has its pros and cons.
 Our CBD is obtained using the CO2 (carbon dioxide) method.
-This method is very efficient and results in a clean product.
+This method is highly efficient, safe and and results in a clean product.

 Now you have a liquid with CBD and other elements taken from the plant itself.
 In addition to the cannabinoids, this liquid will contain terpenes, oils, waxes, lipids, proteins and other plant material.
 This liquid will be further refined to produce the various products the manufacturer wants to make.